cc-hpc-itwm/CaffeGPI/INSTALL_CaffeGPI.md

 Change all the paths in your net and solver files to absolute paths.

 b)
-Replace all your data_param layers with "parallel_data_param" layers in your net.
+Modify all the layers in your net that read the training data.
+Switch the "type" from "Data" to "ParallelData" and the keyword "data_param" to "parallel_data_param".

 c)
-Reduce the batch sizes in all the data_param layers according to the size of your machine file.
-If a final batch size of 256 is intended and your machine runs on 4 CaffeGPI processes, then provide a batch size of 64 in the specification of your net.
+Reduce the batch sizes of all the layers addressed in b) according to the size of your machine file.
+This is because the effective batch size of the "ParallelData" layer is the "batch_size" provided times the number of Caffe processes.
+E.g., if a final batch size of 256 is intended and your machine runs on 4 CaffeGPI processes, then set "batch_size" to 64 in your "parallel_data_param" blocks.

 9)
 Start CaffeGPI: